andyweiss1982/snake/PITCHME.md

 ### Bonus Goals?

+* Make the snake go faster when it eats the food.
-* Save the high score when reloading the page:
+* Save the high score when reloading the page.

 [localStorage documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)